R3Conclave/conclave-core-sdk/docs/docs/writing-hello-world.md

 The product ID is an arbitrary number that can be used to distinguish between different enclaves produced by the same organisation (which may for internal reasons wish to use a single signing key).
-This value should not change once you picked it.
+This value should not change once you have picked it.

-The revocation level should be incremented if a weakness in the enclave code discovered and fixed; doing this will enable clients to avoid connecting to old, compromised enclaves.
+The revocation level should be incremented if a weakness in the enclave code is discovered and fixed; doing this will enable clients to avoid connecting to old, compromised enclaves.
 The revocation level should not be incremented on every new release, but only when security improvements have been made.

 Specify the signing methods for each of the build types.
 You could keep your private key in a file for both debug and release enclaves if you like, but some organisations require private keys to be held in an offline system or HSM.
 In